tomp332/password-cracker-master/README.md

 docker-compose up -d
 ```
 4. Your up and running, this will load the dockerized services for the master server
-  - On startup, the master server loads the dirlist a process which might take a while on the first run.
+  - On startup, the master server loads the dirlist, a process which might take a while on the first run.
   - You can start interaction with the server, but no brute force process will start until the dirlist has been loaded properly.

 ## Minion Server